lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 ## State

-The examples so far have shown a UI that can be represented as a simple projection of data.
+The examples so far have shown a UI that can be represented as a simple transform or projection of data.
 The reality is that most UIs end up with several pieces of state that don’t make any sense as part of the overall data model, but instead are specific to the UI itself (i.e., “view state”).
 For example, it would be inconvenient if state such as text selection, scroll position, focus, dialog visibility, etc. all had to be part of your domain-specific data model.
 This state is the concern of the UI, and nothing more.

 Compose needs to have a state model that handles this "local state" use case.
 This model might be best understood if we try and build it up from the concepts we’ve discussed so far with Positional Memoization.